Detailed summary

 Treatment effect waning

 Treatment effect waning is when the hazard/survival for a treatment converges to the hazard/survival of the comparator.
-This was implemented at 5 years for 1L combination therapies that included an immuno-oncology (IO) treatment and tyrosine kinase inhibitor (TKI) (for example, axitinib and avelumab).
+This was implemented in the base case by assuming that the hazards converge at 5 years for 1L combination therapies that included an immuno-oncology (IO) treatment and tyrosine kinase inhibitor (TKI) (for example, axitinib and avelumab).
 It was set at 5 years as that is when people stop having that therapy in clinical practice.

 For more information, see section 1.22 “Treatment effect waning” in the Pathway Model Report [6] and 4.3.5.3 “Treatment effectiveness waning” in the Assessment Report.
 [1]